-It began as part of the Viceroyalty of Peru, until the commercial activity, in the territories of the Río de la Plata, determined the autonomy of the Viceroyalty of the Río de la Plata, created on August 1, 1776 with Buenos Aires as Capital of the Viceroyalty of the River. of the Silver.
+It began as part of the Viceroyalty of Peru, until the commercial activity, in the territories of the Río de la Plata, determined the autonomy of the Viceroyalty of the Río de la Plata, created on August 1, 1776, with Buenos Aires as the capital of the Viceroyalty of the Río de la Plata.

-The City of Buenos Aires led the Revolution of May 25, 1810 that took place in the Cabildo and in the Plaza de la Victoria, currently Plaza de Mayo.
-The independence movement that led to the subsequent Declaration and signing of the Act of Independence on July 9, 1816.
+The City of Buenos Aires led the Revolution of May 25, 1810, that took place in the Cabildo and in the Plaza de la Victoria, currently the Plaza de Mayo.
+The independence movement led to the subsequent Declaration and signing of the Act of Independence on July 9, 1816.

 Capitalization of Buenos Aires (1880)

-At that time, the Río de la Plata was an attractive commercial center that tried to break away from the Spanish monopoly.
-This is how the radiocentric structure of our country begins to be generated, with its apex in Buenos Aires.
+At that time, the Río de la Plata was an attractive commercial center that was trying to break away from the Spanish monopoly.
+This is how the radio-centric structure of our country begins to be generated, with its vertex in Buenos Aires.
 The road and rail network that ends at the port converge towards it.